 Evan then entered private practice where he handled the defense of product liability claims, toxic tort claims, and general insurance related matters.
 In 1988, he joined the United States Attorneys’ Office for the Central District of California as an Assistant United States Attorney.
 During his tenure as an AUSA, Mr. Eisner tried numerous cases before civil and criminal juries.
 He also argued cases before the United States Court of Appeals for the Ninth Circuit.

-Evan has received an AV rating from Martindale-Hubbell.
+Evan has received an AV Preeminent rating from Martindale-Hubbell.